queryluke/masseffect-5e-data/text/en/armor/batarian-talon-gauntlets.md

 ---
 name: Batarian Talon Gauntlets
-features:
-  - >-
+flavor: >-
+  A set of spiked, clawed gauntlets that give the appearance of their wearer possessing demonic hands.
+---
-    Add 1 point of Slashing damage to all melee damage rolls.
+- Add 1 point of Slashing damage to all melee damage rolls.
 Advantage on Intimidation skill checks.
----
-A set of spiked, clawed gauntlets that give the appearance of their wearer possessing demonic hands.